Young Actress Dies at 43

 Her death has prompted an outpouring of tributes from colleagues and industry figures who admired both her talent and personal warmth.
 Her press representative described her death at such a young age as a “terrible injustice.”

-Dequenne was married to Belgian DJ Alexandre Savarese from 1999 to 2005.
-She is survived by her second husband, director and producer Michel Ferracci, and their daughter, Milla Savarese, who is now 23 years old.
+Dequenne was in a relationship with Belgian DJ Alexandre Savarese from 1999 to 2005.
+She is survived by her husband, director and producer Michel Ferracci, and her daughter, Milla Savarese, who is now 22 years old.

 Throughout her battle with cancer, Dequenne displayed remarkable strength and courage, continuing to work and make public appearances even after her diagnosis.
 Her career, spanning over two decades, leaves behind a legacy of powerful performances that established her as a significant talent in European cinema.
 From her breakthrough role in “Rosetta” to her final appearance in “Survive,” Dequenne’s contributions to film have been celebrated by audiences and critics alike.